Beekeepers worried about possible arrival of small hive beetle

 Beekeepers in Kings County fear the government has invited small hive beetle, a destructive insect not as yet found on PEI, with hives imported from Ontario in 2020.

-The number of hives brought in to pollinate blueberry fields increased from around 2,500 in 2019 to close to 6,000 hives in 2020, mostly from Ontario, while inspections of the imports dropped from 100 per cent to 10 per cent in the same period, a 90 per cent decrease in the number of hives examined before leaving Ontario or after being placed in Island fields.
+The number of hives brought in to pollinate blueberry fields increased from around 2,500 in 2019 to close to 6,000 hives in 2020, mostly from Ontario, while inspections of the imports dropped from 100 per cent to 10 per cent in the same period.
+This is a 90 per cent decrease in hives examined before leaving Ontario or after being placed in Island fields.

-The province attributed the cuts to increased costs and travel restrictions associated with the COVID pandemic.
+The province attributed the cuts to increased costs and travel restrictions associated with the COVID-19 pandemic.

 In previous years, hives imported from Ontario, where the invasive beetle is now entrenched, were 100 per cent inspected before being allowed to come to PEI.
 Bees from sources in New Zealand and Australia not affected by the beetle were not available this year, due to restrictions on flights into Canada, and that had some in the blueberry industry concerned there would not be enough bees available to pollinate their fields.

-Roger O’Neill, is president of the P.E.I.
-Beekeepers Association and owner/operator of Island Gold.
+Roger O’Neill is president of the PEI Beekeepers Association and owner/operator of Island Gold.
 He exports product worldwide, including to Ontario, where the small hive beetle has invaded many honey houses to the point the honey is no longer desirable.
-Gordon cautions said if the pest makes it into his processing facility, he will lose his business and resort to a lawsuit against the province to recoup his losses.
+If the pest makes it into his processing facility, he will lose his business and resort to a lawsuit against the province to recoup his losses.

 “There is a certainty it will come here this year,” he said, adding anyone who believes a 90 per cent reduction in hive inspections will be enough to protect Island bees is only focused on having their pollination needs met, and not on the potential harm to beekeepers.